 It’s easy to have plants with many leaves but very little fruit, but pruning can make a dramatic difference.
 Periodically remove any leaves that are touching the soil because this can cause fungal issues in your plant.
 Likewise, remove all “suckers.”
 These are offshoots that grow at a 45-degree angle from the main steam.

-Finally, enjoy your delicious harvest!
 Avoid putting tomatoes in the refrigerator because it degrades the flavor and alters the texture.
-The sky is the limit with tomatoes, and there are lots of new ways to try them, such a pan-searing, pickled, on skewers, or stuffed.
-After you enjoy garden tomatoes, it will be hard to go back to eating store-bought ones.
+The sky is the limit with ways to prepare tomatoes, and there are lots of new ways to try them, such as pan-searing, pickled, on skewers, or stuffed.
+After you enjoy fresh garden tomatoes, it will be hard to go back to eating store-bought ones.